Get the latest healthy living tips.

 First, let me start with a disclosure: I am a science nerd.
 I love hypotheses, methods, and results.
 I read health and science journals for fun.
 So, when a new study on the effects of a2 Milk® was published, I spent hours digesting it (pun intended).
 If you’re a science nerd too, you can read the full-text study.
 Or read on for a summary.

-The objective of this study was to support the notion that A1-protein free milk is easier on digestion than ordinary A1 and A2-protein milks.
-Currently, there are a handful of studies that show A1 protein free milk does not cause the digestive discomfort that some people experience when drinking ordinary milk.
+The objective of this study was to support the notion that for some people A1-protein free milk may be easier on digestion† than ordinary A1 and A2-protein milks.
+Currently, there are a handful of studies that suggest A1 protein free milk does not cause the stomach discomfort that some people experience when drinking ordinary milk.
 However, most of these studies involve a small number of test subjects.
 In this 2017 study, there were 600 participants.

 Effects of cow’s milk beta-casein variants on symptoms of milk intolerance in Chinese adults: a multicenter, randomized controlled study.
 He, et al. Nutrition Journal (2017) 16:72.